breadcat/blog.minskio.co.uk/content/dreams/archive-065.md

 dream: undated
 ---

-The world has been overtaken by large and pwoerful monkeys, ala Planet of the Apes.
+The world has been overtaken by large and powerful monkeys, ala Planet of the Apes.

 I was with the original [cast of Dad's Army](https://en.wikipedia.org/wiki/Dad%27s_Army#Characters) planning to storm the gym and sports area of my high school.